apache/incubator-streampark-website/docs/development/model.md

 ```

-In Apache StreamPark, `StreamTableContext` is the entry class for the Java API to write `Table Sql` jobs of type `StreamTableEnvironment`.
+In Apache StreamPark™, `StreamTableContext` is the entry class for the Java API to write `Table Sql` jobs of type `StreamTableEnvironment`.
 One of the constructors of `StreamTableContext` is a function built specifically for the Java API, which is defined as follows:

 ```scala